THE FRIENDS OF DOWNHILLS PARK

 planting

-new trees in the park for the last three years, and in 2004 were
+new trees in the park, and in 2004 were

 honoured to receive an award